bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/What-is-Memoization.md

 Memoization will store the results of the sub-problems in some other data structure, meaning that you avoid duplicate calculations and only “solve” each subproblem once.

 This approach is near synonymous with another computer science term you may have heard before — caching.
 However, caching as a practice is not achieved exclusively by memoizing.
-Think of a cache as a little bucket where we will keep important information we don’t want to forget in the near future but that isn’t vitally important or part of the long-term makeup of our application.
-It’s less important than the things we need to store in memory but more important than a variable we can discard as soon as we use it once.
+Think of a cache as a little bucket where we will keep important information we don't want to forget in the near future but that isn't vitally important or part of the long-term makeup of our application.
+It's less important than the things we need to store in memory but more important than a variable we can discard as soon as we use it once.

 There are two features that comprise memoization: